-Four food security cereals, rice, maize, wheat and sorghum have all showed a decisive contribution of T6P signalling in crop traits (Figures 1 and 2).
-This review focuses on these crops because being top food security crops the global impacts in agriculture are likely to be largest and because examples in these crops are often underpinned by good mechanistic understanding of the basis of the T6P-dependent improvement.
+Four food security cereals, rice, maize, wheat and sorghum have all showed a decisive contribution of T6P signalling in crop traits (Figures 1, 2).
+This review focuses on these crops because being top food security crops the global impacts in agriculture are likely to be largest and because where examples in these crops have become apparentare often underpinned by good mechanistic understanding of the basis of the T6P-dependent improvement.-and where global impacts of T6P in agriculture are likely to be largest.
 Modifying T6P signalling has been widely recognised as one important strategy in crop improvement [20].
 More examples are likely to emerge from these food security cereals and other crops as knowledge of gene function, mode of action and the genetic and chemical tools to modify T6P develop.
 There are examples of association of individual enzymes of starch and sucrose metabolism with crop yield traits of cereal grain filling and size.
 For example, in maize and rice, cell wall invertase (ZmINCW1 and OsGRAIN INCOMPLETE FILLING1) are associated with seed size and weight [21].
 There is evidence that genes involved in starch metabolism BT1, [22] involved in ADP-glucose transport and sucrose synthase [23] have been selected in wheat improvement.
 The role of altered T6P signalling in these associations and selections is not known.
 However, given the role of T6P signalling in carbohydrate metabolism associated with crop traits as outlined below it is quite likely that changes in carbohydrate metabolism elicited by these enzymes may have been coordinated with changes in the T6P signalling pathway.
-Support for the view that significant changes in metabolism in crops will require changes in more than one enzyme plus the full integration of such changes with regulatory processes such as the T6P signalling pathway is illustrated by the lack of success in overexpressing individual enzymes of carbon metabolism in crops to improve yield in field conditions.
+Support for the view that -significant changes in metabolism in crops will require changes in coordination of more than one enzyme plus the full and integration of such changes with regulatory processes such as the T6P signalling pathway is illustrated by the lack of success in overexpressing individual enzymes of carbon metabolism in crops to improve yield in field conditions.